Tatiana Tsymbal: Chernoby disaster

 Tsymbal and her team were dispatched to report on the Chernobyl disaster in 1986.
-At this point in the trip, the team is still smiling, unaware of the danger that the team was in.
 Pictured with Tsymbal: Nikolay Alekseevich Yarova (left), Viktor Spivakov (2nd from left), Alexander Suldin (Right).

-Later in the reporting from Chernobyl, and after learning more details, Tsymbal had begun to realize the dangers they were facing, but her interviews continued.
+Later in the reporting from Chernobyl.
 Her umbrella is not for rain, it is for nuclear fallout.

 In 1986, following the Chernobyl nuclear disaster, Valentin Antonovich Yurchenko was exposed to radiation after being the first person to capture film of Chernobyl.
 Tsymbal was then dispatched with her team to the disaster zone, where they took part in a special program dedicated to meetings and dialogues in the affected region, called The Consequences of Chernobyl.
-The broadcasts and interviews they conducted contributed to early public understanding of the scale of the tragedy and helped humanize the experiences of those directly impacted – and especially contributed to a growing sense of public distrust in the Soviet government.
+The broadcasts and interviews they conducted contributed to early public understanding of the scale of the tragedy and helped humanize the experiences of those directly impacted –and especially contributed to a growing sense of public distrust in the Soviet government.

 Cameras were not allowed to leave the exclusion zone.
 Equipment, microphones, tapes, all had to be remotely transmitted and then disposed.
 The fear of nuclear contamination was so great that even the clothes that journalists entered the zone with had to be disposed of prior to exiting the zone.

 On the fifth anniversary of the disaster, she also participated in the landmark television marathon The Bells of Chornobyl (Дзвони Чорнобиля), one of the first extended telethons in Soviet Ukraine.
 The broadcast marathon was set up in order to raise awareness about the disaster and mobilize public support and disaster recovery assistance for the victims and first responders of the nuclear accident.

 On the thirtieth anniversary of the disaster, in 2016, Ukrainian public television released a documentary about the experiences of journalists in the wake of Chernobyl called A Work Trip from Hell.